La Casa Azul, the Childhood Home of Frida Kahlo

-Located in the southern neighbourhood of Coyoacán, La Casa Azul, is the home of renowned Mexican artist Frida Kahlo.
+Located in the southern neighbourhood of Coyoacán in Mexico City, La Casa Azul, is the home of renowned Mexican artist Frida Kahlo.
 It is where she was born, where she lived and where she later died.
 Today, the home is a museum and one of the most popular attractions in Mexico City.

 La Casa Azul (the Blue House), so-called because of the cobalt blue walls, was built by Frida’s father Guillermo three years before she arrived into the world…although there’s some discrepancy over her actual birth date.
 Her official birth certificate says July 6, 1907 but Frida reportedly liked to give her birth date as July 7, 1910, the year of the start of the Mexican revolution, as its said that she wanted her life to begin together with modern Mexico.